- Money

 Church and Casualty: Child Abuse Prevention and Background Checks

-Protect My Ministry: A Guide to Background Checks
+Protect My Ministry: A Guide to Background Checks - No rest

 Having KidMin services 52 weeks a year, 1+ times a week, with 10+ kids each service is a daunting task.
 I come from churches with combined childcare and KidMin services done every week, 9+ times a week, with a guaranteed 10+ kids a class with a total of 600+ kids a week and I can confidently say…. we schedule rests.
 A ministry isn’t sustainable if there’s no rests in place.